smudge/decks/railsconf-2022/slides.md

 But when we redeploy, the next user we generate would reset back to user_1.

-And this would fail against uniqueness constraints in our database, or uniqueness validations in the models, because user_1's email was already taken.
+And this would fail against uniqueness constraints in our database, or uniqueness validations in the models, because user_1's email (among other things) was already taken.
 -->

 ---